xanderdunn/kube-state-rs/README.md

             - If successfully processed, delete this particular transaction ConfigMap.
 Go to 1.
         - Lease failed.
 Go to 2.

-Replicating the Transaction Processor service provides both horizontal scaling and liveness.
+Replicating the Transaction Processor service provides both horizontal scaling and high availability.
 Each replica does non-overlapping work to process the transactions recorded by the Watcher.

 ### Potential Issues:
 - There is a time period after adding a node where it is not safe to make edits to the labels on that node because they could be overwritten by the Transaction Processor until it has processed the `transaction.added` for that node, restoring all stored labels.